 What can you do if you put too much oil in the lawnmower?

 People often wonder if overfilling an engine with oil is worse than slightly underfilling it.
 You should always strive to maintain the correct level of oil inside the engine.

 The oil sits in the bottom reservoir when not in use, and the engine pump circulates it when it starts.
 The oil falls back into the chamber due to gravity as the engine stops.

-The overfilling of oil causes the rotating part of the engine to contact with the oil reservoir and start pulling it up with it as crankshaft moves.
+The overfilling of oil causes the rotating part of the engine to contact the oil reservoir and start pulling it up with it as the crankshaft moves.

 But don’t worry if you overfill it.
 You can always remove the excess oil through the drainage hole or buy the oil extraction pump for a cleaner and simple way to evacuate and dispense the oil.
 Use a dipstick to check the correct oil level inside the engine.